syntevo/docs/src/SmartGit/Manual/Integrations/Integrated-PullRequest-Comments.md

 If a pull request *merge* commit is selected, only line-comments of the pull request can be manipulated.

-Comments on individual lines will show up in the Changes view and the affected files will be highlighted in the Files and Commits view, too.
+Comments on individual lines will show up in the **Changes View** and the affected files will be highlighted in the **Files** and **Commits View**,.
 This works the same way for line-comments of Pull Requests, provided that the pull request has been Fetched and the local pull request merge commit has been selected.
-Comments can be created, modified and removed using the corresponding actions from the Comments menu or context menu actions in the Commits and Changes view.
+Comments can be created, modified and removed using the corresponding actions from the Comments menu or context menu actions in the **Commits** and **Changes** view.
 If a pull request merge commit is selected, only line-comments of the pull request can be manipulated.

-After commenting changes, it’s probably a good idea to Reject the pull request to signal the initiator of the pull request, that modifications are required before you are willing to pull his changes.
+After commenting changes, it’s probably a good idea to **Reject** the pull request to signal the initiator of the pull request, that modifications are required before you are willing to pull his changes.
-If you are fine with a pull request, you may Merge it.
+If you are fine with a pull request, you may **Merge** it.
 This will request the Hosting Provider server to merge the pull request and then SmartGit will pull the corresponding branch, so you will have the merged changes locally available.